Heard real estate investors throw around the term “cash-on-cash return” but not entirely sure what it means?

 There are two ways to calculate cash-on-cash return on a real estate investment.

 Most commonly, people simply divide the annual net cash flow over their initial cash investment.
-The equation looks like this:
+This is how cash on cash return formula excel looks like

 Net Annual Cash Flow